-After a seizure your pet may also experience symptoms such as: loss of balance, bumping into walls, transient blindness and autonomic discharge.
+After a seizure your pet may also experience symptoms such as loss of balance, bumping into walls, transient blindness, and autonomic discharge.
 These symptoms are normal and will pass so try not to be alarmed.

 How To Manage Dog or Cat Seizures

 If your vet has ruled out any of the brain abnormality conditions above, then epilepsy will likely be diagnosed.
 Epilepsy is the most common cause of pet seizures in healthy cats and dogs.
-Epilepsy can be treated with change in diet or medications.
+Epilepsy can be treated with a change in diet or medications.

 The Use Of CBD And Pet Seizures

 Cannabidiol (CBD) has been studied for its pain relieving, anticonvulsant and anti-inflammatory properties.
 CBD has shown to be an effective form of treatment for epilepsy and seizures in pets.
 CBD greatly reduces the severity and frequency of the seizures.